javascript-tutorial/en.javascript.info/1-js/06-more-functions/04-global-object/article.md

 3. To take the variable from the right window.
 That's probably the most valid use case.

     A browser may open multiple windows and tabs.
 A window may also embed another one in `<iframe>`.
 Every browser window has its own `window` object and global variables.
-Javascript allows windows that come from the same site (same protocol, host, port) to access variables from each other.
+JavaScript allows windows that come from the same site (same protocol, host, port) to access variables from each other.

     That use is a little bit beyound our scope for now, but it looks like:
     ```html run